remote sampling for kidney transplant TDM in India

 Of the transplants conducted in India, the vast majority were renal grafts (9,751).
 This was just under 10% of the global number of renal grafts (kidney transplants) conducted globally that year.
 Although there were reported to be 550 transplant centers in India in 2019, there were 29,636 patients that were still waiting for a new kidney.

 According to the study paper by BS Mathew et al reviewed here, most of the transplant centers in India are in the bigger cities.
 However, around 70% of the population (~1 billion) live in rural areas.
 This means that many organ transplant patients don’t have easy access to transplant centers or therapeutic drug monitoring programs.

 The co-authors of the study paper commented that conducting therapeutic drug monitoring (TDM) for transplant patients living in different areas requires transport that offers cold shipping of venous blood samples to maintain temperature control.
 Yet, cold shipping for blood samples and other biological specimens is expensive as well as hazardous.

 Investigating Remote Sample Collection to Benefit Rural Transplant Patients

 For these reasons, the authors stated that collection of capillary blood for TDM of the calcineurin inhibitor tacrolimus and monitoring of the renal function biomarker creatinine, using Mitra devices with VAMS and DBS are an ideal solution to collect samples from people in rural areas.
 Moreover, a remote specimen collection approach is more convenient and less burdensome for patients.
-This approach also allows for remote interactions via telehealth between the physician and the patient for dose adjustments during their post-transplant treatment.
+This approach to toxicology studies and therapeutic drug monitoring also allows for remote interactions via telehealth between the physician and the patient for dose adjustments during their post-transplant treatment.